mithril-security/blindai/client/docs/interface.md

 ## BlindAiClient

 ### **connect_server (addr, certificate, policy, simulation)-> bool**
-Estabilish connection with BlindAI inference server and perform the process of requesting and verifying the attestation.
+Estabilish a connection with BlindAI inference server and perform the process of requesting and verifying the attestation.

 | Param | Type | description |
 | --- | --- | --- |